Frequently Asked Questions

 QUESTION: What happens if my biopsy comes back as skin cancer?

 ANSWER: We will call you with the results of your biopsy.
 If it comes back as skin cancer, don’t panic.
-We may ask that you return to the office for one of our physicians to completely remove it, or we may refer you to a Mohs surgeon.
+We may ask that you return to the office for one of our physicians to reduce it, or we may refer you to a Mohs surgeon.

 QUESTION: What is Mohs?

-ANSWER: Mohs is a highly effective technique for removing certain types of skin cancer, or skin cancers that are located in cosmetically or functionally high risk areas of the body.
-The surgeon removes the lesion, then immediately looks at it under a microscope to make sure it has been completely removed.
-If any of the cancer remains, the process is repeated until the lesion is totally removed.
+ANSWER: Mohs is a highly effective technique for reduces certain types of skin cancer, or skin cancers that are located in cosmetically or functionally high risk areas of the body.
+The surgeon reduces the lesion, then immediately looks at it under a microscope to make sure it has been completely reduced.
+If any of the cancer remains, the process is repeated until the lesion is totally reduced.

 QUESTION: Who are Dr. Taliaferro and Dr. Leake?